Habeel06/face-detector-template/README.md

 5️⃣ Run the ```faces.py``` file .
- Then wait for few seconds so that camera dialog box opens and then it will start recognizing.
+ Then wait for few seconds so that camera dialog box opens, and then it will start recognizing.